Portfolio-Allan-Rolle/100AngularChallenges/README.md

 89. Build a pipe that converts camelCase or PascalCase strings into human-readable sentences with spaces.
 90. Build a pipe that converts a string to title case, where the first letter of each word is capitalized.
 91. Build a pipe that handles pluralization of words based on the count provided.
 It can change “item” to “items”.
+92. Build a pipe that takes a JSON object and pretty-prints it, making it more readable for debugging purposes.